pantoniou/yamldt/README.md

 You can pass a CPP processed file to `yamldt` and everything works as expected.

+The bundled validator requires a working ebpf compiler and libelf.
+Known good working clang versions with ebpf support are 4.0 and higher.

 # Usage

 The `yamldt` options available are: